azzenn4/sys-novast/README.md

     The system has been optimized and tested using the "LOWEST MINIMUM REQUIREMENT" specifications (detailed below).
-For reference, initial testing specifications can be found in the "DEVELOPMENT HARDWARE" section.
+For reference, initial hardware specification can be found in the "DEVELOPMENT HARDWARE" section.

     Linux is the recommended operating system, as kernel parameter optimization is crucial and Linux offers superior I/O performance (eg. Tesseract-OCR)

     Developer's Vision:

-    This project is provided as Open-Source software specifically designed for Indonesia's mental health industry.
-It is not intended for revenue generation or profit, but rather to advance the cause of "AI for Indonesia 2020-2045." .
+    Initial goal of this project is provided as an Open-Source software specifically designed for the mental health industry.
+It is not intended for revenue generation or profit.

-    However, developer sees an opportunity
-    that this project have a potential for alot more diverse use.
+    Thus, developer sees an opportunity that this project have a potential for alot more diverse use.